 Also read: Top 8 Asian Travel Destinations with Travel Guide Videos

 Japanese food is one of the highlights of traveling in Japan, and it extends well beyond sushi.
-From high-end restaurants to small hole-in-the-walls, chefs in Japan offer a diverse assortment of cuisine.
+From high-end restaurants to small holes-in-the-wall, chefs in Japan offer a diverse assortment of cuisine.

 Grilled Dishes: Japan is also known for its barbecue, called yakiniku.
 Yakiniku is grilled tableside and is the perfect way to dine on Japan’s signature beef, wagyu.
 In addition to yakiniku, popular Japanese grilled dishes include yakitori, grilled skewered chicken, and teriyaki, fish or meat grilled with a sweet soy glaze.
 Finally, unagi, or grilled eel, is a staple served either on rice, with spring onion and wasabi paste, or in soup.